Vehicle Theft per Capita in Rich County

 Download CSV

-A crime occurs on average every 3 days 11 hours in Rich County.
+A vehicle theft occurs on average every 147.5 days in Rich County.
+Your home is 300% more likely to be robbed with no home security system.
 Want to protect your home?

 Home Security Companies in Rich County, UT